-You can get text delivery reports, automatically save pictures from texts to your gallery, or even quickly reply to messages right inside the notification pulldown bar.
+This app offers text delivery reports, will automatically save pictures from texts to your gallery, and we love the quick reply option in the notification pulldown bar.
 There’s even an option to have a quick compose bar always present in your notification shade so you can send a text without opening any apps.

 Google’s Messages app is fast, easy to use, customizable, and even has an option where you can send and receive texts from a computer or tablet.
 You’ll enjoy smart replies, different themes, emojis, stickers, RCS-support, and much more.
 Honestly, it’s probably the only app that truly gives Textra a run for its money.

-If you like tons of customization with your text app, try Chomp.
+If you like tons of customization with your texting setup, try Chomp.
 They explain their app as a souped of version of your stock text and mms app, and that’s basically what it is.
 It isn’t as pretty as Textra but has plenty of options.
-If you like having pictures behind all your text messages, like a background wallpaper, this is your app.
+If you like having pictures behind all your text messages, like a background wallpaper, give Chomp a try.